How to Process Ingredients for Carp Bait

 Those mechanisms need to be kept separate.

-Processing and Digestibility Are Also Different Questions
+Processing and Digestibility Are Different Questions

 A softer or more finely ground ingredient is not automatically more digestible.